Tips For Ensuring The Maximum Security On Android Devices

 - Keep an eye out for application permissions.
 Not only should you only download apps from a known source but you should also check the permissions apps ask you for when installing the app.
 By paying attention to this, you will know what all the app is asking to access

 - Make use of strong passwords always.
 For your phone, it is always a good idea to make use of passwords instead of pins or graphic codes.
 The best option would be a password and that too one which includes a combination of letters, numbers and characters.
+Your phone’s password should be strong and complicated and one that cannot be easily guessed by anyone.
+You should remember it by heart.
+Do not write down your phone’s password anywhere, especially in your Android phone in the notes app because anyone could access that app and know your password.
 Also make sure to keep changing the password often and disable the option of showing the password while it is being typed

 - Keep a watch on your Wi-Fi connections because android by default will connect your device to any network you may have accessed.
 Considering open access points, it is quite likely that the hotspot could be malicious or have been created by a cyber attacker due to which you should try avoiding public hotspots and disable the default function so your phone doesn’t connect to open connections